China's Hubei, excluding Wuhan, reports no new coronavirus cases

 Hubei reported 29 new deaths, while in Wuhan, 23 people died.

-Reporting by Ryan Woo and Huizhong Wu; Additional reporting by Yunxin Bao and Andrew Galbraith; Writing by Engen Tham; Editing by Christian Schmollinger and Raju Gopalakrishnan
+Reporting by Ryan Woo and Huizhong Wu; Editing by Christian Schmollinger and Raju Gopalakrishnan